Slides 📊

 Fig. 4.6 C is a subset of A (C ⊆ A)

-On a Venn diagram, we express the relationship with the subset completely enclosed in the larger event.
+On a Venn diagram, we express the relationship by drawing the smaller set as completely enclosed in the larger set.

 Example💡: Subsets